 January 24 - 27, 2019 - Neuroanatomy and Neurophysiology of Brain and Behavior - presented by Harold Burke, PhD, BCN and sponsored by EEG Education & Research.

 January 26 - 27, 2019 - The Biofeedback Society of Florida will be presenting a program "Optimizing Health & Performance with Biofeedback & Neurofeedback," by Vietta Sue Wilson, PhD, BCN.
-More information to come.....
+Click here for more information and to register.

 AAPB-published Digital Books Now Available!

 In an effort to ensure accessibility and affordability for interested parties from around the world, AAPB's top selling texts are now available for purchase in digital form, readable on computers or other electronic devices only.
 You may continue to order the physical books, or just the digital version, or BOTH!
 The books now available in digital format are: Evidence-based Practice in Biofeedback & Neurofeedback - 3rd Edition by Gabriel Tan, PhD, BCB, BCN, Fredric Shaffer, PhD, BCB, Randall Lyle, PhD,BCN, and Irene Teo; Foundations of Heart Rate Variability Biofeedback: A Book of Readings by Donald Moss, PhD, BCB, BCN, and Fredric Shaffer, PhD, BCB; and The Neurofeedback Book - 2nd Edition by Michael Thompson, MD and Lynda Thompson, PhD, BCN.
 Click here for more information!